cibs-imhans/cibs-imhans.github.io/_pages/worskshopselected.md

 | 23 | FAHMA NAZIR | UNIVERSITY OF CALICUT, MALAPPURAM |
 | 24 | AARON SALIL | UNIVERSITY OF CALICUT, MALAPPURAM |
 | 25 | HIMA KALATH | UNIVERSITY OF CALICUT, MALAPPURAM |

+Since this program is intended for undergraduates, applications from Master’s students were not considered.
+A separate workshop for Master’s students will be organized in the coming year.